cosimameyer/cosimameyer.com/content/post/2022-11-13-first-steps-in-mastodon/index.md

 But with all the contact info that people provide in their bios, it’s also easy to reach out to them in other ways - which is a nice feature 😊

 ## Mobile app
-I am using iOS, so I can only compare apps here.
+At the time of writing this post, there were two major apps for iOS around that I tried.
 I first started with ["Mastodon"](https://apps.apple.com/us/app/mastodon-for-iphone-and-ipad/id1571998974) and experienced some lags.
 I read that [there will be more work on the app](https://mastodon.social/@Gargron/109340170654544788) - so good news!
 Until then, I switched to ["Metatext"](https://apps.apple.com/us/app/mastodon-for-iphone-and-ipad/id1571998974) which, for me, works like a charm.

-*Update - November 21, 2022:* The official Mastodon app works better now (and it has also a multi-account view - very neat!).
-My Metatext app stopped accepting favorites and boosts.
-If you experience the same: hang in there and be patient, I'm sure both apps will be fine once the influx is handled 😊
+*Update - April 23, 2023:* The official Mastodon app works better now (and it has also a multi-account view - very neat!).
+There is also a "new kid" around: [Ice Cubes](https://apps.apple.com/us/app/ice-cubes-for-mastodon/id6444915884) - it's my favorite so far!

 ## And more